nicmey/chronological_enum/README.md

 Or install it yourself as:

-    $ gem install temporal_enum
+    $ gem install chronological_enum

 ## Usage

-Just add `_temporal: true` to your enum definition as shown above.
+Just add `_chronological: true` to your enum definition as shown above.

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/nicmey/temporal_enum.
-This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [code of conduct](https://github.com/[USERNAME]/temporal_enum/blob/main/CODE_OF_CONDUCT.md).
+Bug reports and pull requests are welcome on GitHub at https://github.com/nicmey/chronological_enum.
+This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [code of conduct](https://github.com/nicmey/chronological_enum/blob/main/CODE_OF_CONDUCT.md).

 ## License